liam2/liam2/doc/usersguide/source/processes.rst

 - assertTrue(expr): evaluates the expression and check its result is True.
 - assertEqual(expr1, expr2): evaluates both expressions and check their
   results are equal.
+- assertIsClose(expr1, expr2): evaluates both expressions and check their
+  results are almost equal.